St Winifred’s Catholic Primary School

 Bullying of any kind is completely unacceptable at St. Winifred’s.
 Ignoring bullying is wrong and everyone who witnesses or knows about a bullying incident has a duty to intervene, get help and report it.
 In all cases of bullying we will show a consistent response of strong disapproval.
 Any incident will be seen as an opportunity to reinforce our belief that behaviour is learned and can be changed and then help the bully to change their behaviour.

 Definition of bullying

 Bullying is defined as deliberately hurtful behaviour, by an individual or more children, repeated or over a period of time, where it is difficult for those being bullied to defend themselves.
-The three main types of bullying are:

 - Physical (pushing, hitting, kicking, theft)